Code-Institute-Submissions/blackjack/README.md

 The practicality of all critical functions within the game.py file was tested via the Python “unittest” module.
 This module came in very handy in resolving a number of unforeseen problems throughout the project.
-These automated tets can be found in the [test_app.py](https://github.com/damianism/blackjack/blob/master/test_app.py) file.
+These automated tests can be found in the [test_app.py](https://github.com/damianism/blackjack/blob/master/test_app.py) file.

-### Defensive design and Bugs
+### Defensive design and Challenges

 -   Aliasing issues with session